Graphs

 Graph 2: Pie chart elements

-1. Time Period allows you to configure and specify the time range.
+1. Time period: Configure and specify a time range.
 Only values of the items within that range are displayed on the graph.

-3. The legend describes the different items represented on the graph.
-When multiple items are depicted in one graph, data collections can enabled or disabled by clicking on its legend entry.
-Disabled data collections won’t be rendered within the the graph.
+3. Legend: Describes the different items represented on the graph.
+When multiple items are depicted, data collections can be enabled or disabled by clicking the legend entry.
+Disabled data collections are not rendered within the graph.

-The data zoom function can be used to select a specific period to zoom in on it:
+The data zoom function can be used to select a specific period and zoom in on it:

 dataZoom

-Hovering the mouse over a data point on the graph will display an info box with additional details:
+Hovering the mouse over a data point on the graph displays an info box with additional details:

 graphHover